AmbassadorGraveyard/ambassador-ios-sdk/README.md

 You run Ambassador inside `application:didFinishLaunchingWithOptions:` and have the option to convert on install.
 This will register a conversion the first time the app is launched.
 More on conversions and setting their parameters in [Conversions](#conversions).
-Your SDKToken and Universal ID will be provided to you by Ambassador.
+Your SDK Token and Universal ID will be provided to you by Ambassador.

 **Objective-c**
 ```objective-c